AdobeDocs/experience-manager-cloud-service.en/help/forms/custom-submit-action-for-adaptive-forms-based-on-core-components.md

 * **Plain Text Editor (IDE)**: While any plain text editor can work, an Integrated Development Environment (IDE) like Microsoft Visual Studio Code offers advanced features for easier editing.

 * **Git**: This version control system is required for managing code changes.
-If you don't have it installed, download it from https://git-scm.com.
+If you do not have it installed, download it from https://git-scm.com.

 ## Create your first custom submit action for form

-The below diagram depicts the steps to create custom submit action for an Adaptive Form:
+The below diagram depicts the steps to create a custom submit action for an Adaptive Form:

 ![Custom submit action workflow](/help/forms/assets/custom-submit-action-workflow.png)